I’ll show you how to set up dynamic start dates and end dates using Power BI’s power query date tables.

 The Power Query Date Table

 I’m going to start off by heading to the power query date table function.
-It shows four parameters – a required StartDate, a required EndDate, an optional FYStartMonth and an optional holiday list.
+It shows four date parameters – a required StartDate, a required EndDate, an optional FYStartMonth and an optional holiday list.

 Note that for every query you invoke, the corresponding query function will show up here.

-You’ll also see the parameters in the same order they were listed earlier.
+You’ll also see the date parameters in the same order they were listed earlier.
 So this shows the StartDate, the EndDate and the fiscal year.
 It also shows null for the holiday list.

 Now that you’ve seen the parts of the date table function, I’ll show you the different query functions you can use.